-Under normal circumstances, the Organizer, Chief Steward I and the Coordinator are allotted twenty five (25) working hours per week, forty nine (49) weeks per year (1225 hours annually); Chief Steward II is allotted fifteen (15) working hours per week, forty nine (49) weeks per year (735 hours annually).
+Under normal circumstances, Organiser I & II, Chief Steward I & II, the Coordinator, and the Secretary-Treasurer are allotted twenty-five (25) working hours per week, forty-nine (49) weeks per year (1225 hours annually).
 The actual work schedule shall be determined in consultation with the other SOs and the Union Executive, taking into account the needs of the Union and of the SO in question, where possible.
 Each SO will be responsible for publicly posting a schedule of regular work hours for each semester during which the SO is employed.
 The hours of work should fall within the normal business hours of the University.

 It is the responsibility of each SO to monitor the number of hours the SO has worked over the course of a given day and/or pay period.
 This allows for flexibility in work schedules, so that the fluctuations in work-load can be recognized and appropriately dealt with.
 SOs will be responsible for making up missed hours or compensating for extra hours accumulated.
-SOs shall be allowed to accumulate a reasonable excess or deficit of hours if said excess or deficit will be corrected within a reasonable period of time.
+SOs shall be allowed to accumulate a reasonable excess or deficit of hours if said excess or deficit will be corrected within a reasonable period.
 However, each SO is expected to notify the Executive Committee without delay of any excess or deficit over ten (10) hours.